 “When we look at high doses of vitamin C given intravenously as an actual chemo-therapeutic agent, we have wonderfully uplifting news for every cancer patient in the world.
 It is easy, safe, and inexpensive to have a physician give an IV.
 You just have to insist on it.
 I believe within the next ten years this will become more accepted…….but people with cancer cant afford to wait, and the ones who are already dead have been grossly mistreated by the medical profession and a government that is supposed to encourage free research and development of all possibilities.” – Andrew W. Saul PhD.

-The vast majority of species in the animal kingdom are able to synthesize their own vitamin C. For example, a dog will synthesize approximately 18mg of vitamin C for every pound of body weight, thus allowing a 50-lb. dog to produce about 900 mg per day during normal healthy function.
-Additionally an adult goat weighing 70 kg (or 154 lbs) will synthesize more than 13,000 mg of vitamin C per day in normal health.
-This natural biosynthesis of vitamin C will increase in production when the animal is sick, injured, or under stress.
-For example, if you put that goat under stress he will manufacture 15,000 mg per day.
+The vast majority of species in the animal kingdom are able to synthesize their own vitamin C. For example, a dog will synthesize approximately 18 mg of vitamin C for every pound of body weight, thus allowing a 50-lb. dog to produce about 900 mg per day, and a goat weighing 150 lbs will synthesize more than 13,000 mg of vitamin C per day during normal healthy function.
+This natural biosynthesis will increase in production when the animal is sick, injured, or under stress.
+As an example, a goat that is under stress will increase production to about 15,000 mg per day.

 News report on study involving intravenous vitamin C for therapy